 All of Japan's major cities, with the exception of Kyoto and Nara, were bombed during the war.
 The result is a dearth of buildings older than fifty years in major cities.

 An example of Truth in Television.
-Before Japan industrialized, the primary Japanese building material was wood.
-Commoners' houses, imperial palaces, lavish Buddhist temples, usually built entirely out of wood.
+Before the second half of the twentieth century, the primary Japanese building material was wood.
+The Japanese isles are remarkably short of iron and stone suitable for quarrying, and to this day virtually all of the country's steel is imported from elsewhere.
+Commoners' houses, imperial palaces, lavish Buddhist temples, were usually built entirely out of wood.
 Japanese neighborhoods experienced fires with frightening regularity.
 Sometimes, entire cities burned down, either by accident due to earthquake, or deliberate vandalism.
 The survivors always rebuilt, often producing a near carbon copy of the originals whenever practical.

 Also, the native Shinto religion places enormous importance on purity.
 Shinto shrines are torn down and rebuilt to the exact same specifications on a regular basis.
 E.g., the Grand Shrine of Ise complex, purportedly home to one of the three Imperial Regalia of the Japanese Emperor, is torn down and rebuilt every 20 years.

 Want to know why Tokyo gets a lot of earthquakes?
 Tokyo is the meeting place for three different tectonic plates.
 It's been described as "The city waiting to die".
 Also, Japan contains ten percent of the world's active volcanoes.
 Fun!

 Mostly averted by the March 11th, 2011 earthquake and tsunami, which only caused a minor number of deaths in Tokyo, but completely devastated a large part of the north-east of Japan.
 This is largely as people in Japan are well prepared for such events and warning systems are in place, as well as many buildings being earthquake-proofed.